Sustainability, Environmental Justice, and a Green Economy

 In Progress

 The Innamorato Administration has hired Allegheny County’s first Sustainability Director.
-As the Department of Sustainability moves forward with the county’s first Climate Action Plan, as well as other initiatives and goals, the Director of Climate Resilience and Jobs continues to be evaluated.
+As the Department of Sustainability moves forward with the county’s first Climate Action Plan, as well as other initiatives and goals, the Director of Climate Resilience and Jobs position continues to be evaluated.
 The position is posted.

 Expand Community College of Allegheny County’s (CCAC) existing green job training programs and updating programs to incorporate green technology